Friday, April 15, 2016

 Then Hans chortled.
 He did not want to, but he could not dispel the conflicting thoughts racing through his mind.
 “So, tell me, my dear friend.
 Who caused the defeat of our Germany?”

-“It is very obvious.
+“It is so obvious.
 We were cursed with renegades, the selfish and the cowardly.
 And the truth is that they came from several camps.”

 “Be candid, my friend.
 Why don’t you scream it out to my face that you think renegade, selfish and cowardly non-Germans betrayed Germany?
 That the Jews are precisely the traitors you have in mind.”